ethereum/remix-ide/docs/file_explorer.md

 **Note:** When working with RemixD, you need to open and close the **localhost** folder to refresh the view.

-Right Click on a Script
+Right-Click on a Script
 ------------------------

 ![](images/a-file-ex-rt-click-script.png)

-Right click on any file with a .js extension get the **Run** option in the context menu to run the script.
+Right-click on any file with a .js extension to get the **Run** option in the context menu to run the script.
 The **Run** in the context menu is a shortcut.
 The other way to get a script to run is to:
 1. Click on the script to make it the active tab in the editor
 2. Input the command `remix.exeCurrent()` in the console.